elcicd/el-CICD-docs/tutorial.md

     ssh-keygen -b 2048 -t rsa -f 'el-cicd-project-info-repository-github-private-key' -q -N '' -C 'Jenkins Deploy key for el-CICD-project-repository'
 ```

-Each of these in turn will create the proper read only ssh keys for el-CICD ic the `cicd-secrets` directory to pull updated code for running the system for each pipeline:
+Each of these in turn will create the proper read only ssh keys for el-CICD in the `cicd-secrets` directory to pull the latest el-CICD code for each pipeline run:

 * `el-CICD-deploy-key`
 * `el-CICD-deploy-key.pub`